You may have not heard of this kind of filter before.

 Just some things I’ve found after my years of use with them.
 You can still use a sponge filter in addition to a wet/dry filter for added aeration/water clarifying if you keep it clean, but it isn’t always necessary.

-It’s worth every penny when you realize how much it saves you on the water bill (not to mention your time!).
+But in my book, it’s worth every penny when you realize how much it saves you on the water bill (not to mention your time!).

 It doesn’t come with the media you need to grow the colony of beneficial bacteria, but more on that and where to find it below.